Do you know where your data is being stored? Too many people are completely in the dark about this important question.

 But here’s the thing: there is no magic formula that will ensure you’ll get to the top of Google’s search results – they keep that algorithm a closely-guarded secret.
 However, if you do have your data stored in Vancouver and your customers are located in Vancouver, it may have an impact on your SEO ranking.
 It certainly won’t hurt.

 Ready to take back control of your own data?
-At Rebel, we have 4 server locations to choose from with our Full Control Hosting package: Sydney, Montreal, Virginia and California.
+At Rebel, we have 12 server locations to choose from with our Full Control Hosting package.
 The performance for each of these servers is equally fast, so choose based on your specific needs using the three tips we’ve outlined.

 Don’t see the location you prefer?
 We’re expanding!
 Let us know if there is a server you’d like to see offered by dropping us a line.

-Get started with Full Control Hosting today for only $10/month.
+Get started with Full Control Hosting today for 50% off your first year.